Author: Patrick Radise

 It has been said that the Challenger Bank movement will determine the future of banking and money, despite the frequent mishaps that innovators often encounter.
 The key here, is that Challenger Banks, like tech companies, often approach the market with an MVP (minimum viable product) and iterate product portfolios until the right balance is achieved.

 Mobile Loan Origination

-Customers have an increasingly strong preference for the loan origination process to be mobile-friendly and fast, and you (the Bank) want as much of this process as possible to be automated.
-Simplification for the Challenger Bank, then, involves removing the once long, paper-filled process and making it almost instant – all the while accepting nothing less than improved compliance and mitigated risk.
+Challenger banks have greatly improved the loan origination process for consumers.
+They’ve removed the once long, paper-filled process and made approvals almost instant – all the while accepting nothing less than improved compliance and mitigated risk.

 “Our entire approach is built on simplifying banking.
 One of the ways we do this is by making the customer experience fast and effortless; from the initial on-boarding process through to every subsequent interaction,” says Robert Berg, CEO, Instabank.
 “The Provenir Platform gives us speed and flexibility in our lending operations, which enables a customer to apply for a loan at lunchtime, receive immediate approval, and have the money available in their account later that day.